mikael-ros/minecraft-on-marp/readme.md

 As for my stylesheet, I grant you full permission to use it and modify it as you please, but I would be glad if you credited me :)

-## Exporting
+## Exporting and presenting
 For the animations to work, it is crucial that you export in a format that supports them.
 I suggest HTML, but keep in mind that it will be less portable than, say, a PDF.

 When handing or sending things many people will want a PDF or PowerPoint file, so do make sure your presentation doesn't look odd in those formats!

 A guide on how to export can be found in ![](Marp's documentation).

-If you need portability, one decent suggestion is using a free and static website host, like Netlify, so you can access the presentation without the dependencies. _(This project is NOT affiliated with or sponsored by Netlify, it's merely a suggestion)_
+If you need portability, one decent suggestion is using a free and static website host, like Netlify, so you can access the presentation without the dependencies.
+This is particularly preferable, since Netlify can integrate and be dynamically updated with GitHub repositories.
+You could, for example, fork this repo and bind it to your Netlify website. _(This project is NOT affiliated with or sponsored by Netlify, it's merely a suggestion)_